khyatigupta02/financial_statements/README.md

 ### Financial Forecasting Model

-This financial model generates key financial statements — Income Statement, Balance Sheet, Cash Flow Statement, and Segment Wise Reports — using a variety of schedules.
+This financial model is prepared for a manufacturing firm that generates key financial statements — Income Statement, Balance Sheet, Cash Flow Statement, and Segment Wise Reports — using a variety of schedules.
 It simplifies the process of forecasting financial performance on both a monthly and annual basis.

 #### Key Features:
 - **Key Financial Statements:** Detailed outputs including Income Statement, Balance Sheet, and Cash Flow Statement.